Pannonia: Administration

 Diocletian also moved parts of today's Slovenia out of Pannonia and incorporated them in Noricum.
 In 324 AD, Constantine I enlarged the borders of Roman Pannonia to the east, annexing the plains of what is now eastern Hungary, northern Serbia and western Romania up to the limes that he created: the Devil's Dykes.

-In the 4th-5th century, one of the dioceses of the Roman Empire was known as the Diocese of Pannonia.
+In the 4th–5th century, one of the dioceses of the Roman Empire was known as the Diocese of Pannonia.
 It had its capital in Sirmium and included all four provinces that were formed from historical Pannonia, as well as the provinces of Dalmatia, Noricum Mediterraneum and Noricum Ripense.

+Loss

 In the 4th century, the Romans (especially under Valentinian I) fortified the villas and relocated barbarians to the border regions.
 In 358 they won a great victory over the Sarmatians, but raids didn't stop.
 In 401 the Visigoths fled to the province from the Huns, and the border guarding peoples fled to Italia from them, but were beaten by Uldin in exchange for the transferring of Eastern Pannonia.
 In 433 Rome completely handed over the territory to Attila for the subjugation of the Burgundians attacking Gaul.

-Post-Roman
+After Roman rule

 During the Migration Period in the 5th century, some parts of Pannonia were ceded to the Huns in 433 by Flavius Aetius, the magister militum of the Western Roman Empire.
 After the collapse of the Hunnic empire in 454, large numbers of Ostrogoths were settled by Emperor Marcian in the province as foederati.
 The Eastern Roman Empire controlled southern parts of Pannonia in the 6th century, during the reign of Justinian I. The Byzantine province of Pannonia with its capital at Sirmium was temporarily restored, but it included only a small southeastern part of historical Pannonia.

 Afterwards, it was again invaded by the Avars in the 560s, and the Slavs, who first may settled c.
 480s but became independent only from the 7th century.
 In 790s, it was invaded by the Franks, who used the name "Pannonia" to designate the newly formed frontier province, the March of Pannonia.
 The term Pannonia was also used for Slavic polity like Lower Pannonia that was vassal to the Frankish Empire.

-Between the 5th and the 10th centuries, the romanized population of Pannonia developed the Romance Pannonian language, mainly around Lake Balaton in present-day western Hungary, where there was the keszthely culture.
-This language and the related culture became extinct with the arrival of the Magyars.
+Through Roman influence, a dialect of Latin now called Pannonian Latin developed in the region; the several major political shifts would see it extinct around the 6th century.